LunarG/VulkanTools/vkconfig/vkconfig.md

 - Add display of a detailed description of each layer.
 - Add preferences to customize Vulkan Configurator UI.
 - Add a reset to default menu entry
+- Add a reset configurations context menu to reset a single configuration to default

 Known Issues
 --------------